 In 1956 Laurence Rockefeller gave the National Park Service a generous gift of 5,000 acres of land on St. John.
 This gift along with subsequent additions have increased the holdings.
 Today almost two-thirds of St. John’s beautiful forest, shorelines, and underwater lands are protected by the Park.
 Historical and marine treasures on St. Croix including Buck Island are also protected by the Park Service, as are portions of Hassell Island.

 In 1996 Water Island, located in St. Thomas’ Charlotte Amalie harbor, was officially returned to the USVI from the Department of the Interior.
 Today Water Island is the fourth United States Virgin Island.

 In the mid 1900s the Virgin Islands saw the dawn of new times, more prosperous times.
-Tourist seeking the the warmth, beauty and relaxation the USVI offers, vacationed in the islands.
-Hotels, restaurants and shops began popping up on beachfront properties and in main towns.
+Tourists seeking the warmth, beauty, and relaxation the USVI offers, vacationed in the islands.
+Hotels, restaurants, and shops began popping up on beachfront properties and in main towns.
 With the rise in business and economy came a rise in the population as immigrants from neighboring islands flocked to the USVI to work.
 Today the population of the USVI is made up of people from all over the Caribbean.
-The islands entered the new millennium as one of the premiere destinations for tourist visiting the Caribbean.
+The islands entered the new millennium as one of the premier destinations for tourists visiting the Caribbean.

 Primary Languages: English, but locals also speak a Virgin Islands creole.